 Day 1: Seminyak

-It depends when you arrive in Bali, you can potentially see most of Seminyak or get the taste of the town.
+It depends on when you arrive in Bali; you can potentially see most of Seminyak or get a taste of the town.

 Try delicious Balinese cuisine at Breeze at the Samaya Seminyak Hotel.
 The beachfront restaurant offers the best view of Seminyak Beach while serving the most delicious food.
 Arrive before sunset so you can catch your first sunset in Bali.

 Day 2: Seminyak + Jimbaran